mozilla/input-tests/README.md

 Firefox Input Tests
 ===================

-This project is currently disabled so we currently not developing tests for Input.
+This project is currently disabled so we are currently not developing tests for Input.
-If you want to write tests you shoould check out some of our other projects: https://quality.mozilla.org/docs/webqa/projects/automation/
+If you want to write tests, you should check out some of our other projects: https://quality.mozilla.org/docs/webqa/projects/automation/